rolandmueller/bigdata/docker.md

 There you see also the hello-world container, which you just ran.
 The red symbol indicates that it stoped.

-## Got to the Docker Desktop Application
+## Go to the Docker Desktop Application

 Click on the container tab and there you can also the the hello-world container: